Butler: In fiction

-The best-known fictional manservant, and the archetype of the quintessential British butler, is himself not a butler at all.
-Reginald Jeeves, the iconic creation of author P. G. Wodehouse is a "gentleman's gentleman" and general factotum.
+The best-known fictional manservant, and the archetype of the quintessential British butler, is himself not a butler at all but instead a valet: Reginald Jeeves, the iconic creation of author P. G. Wodehouse, is a "gentleman's gentleman" and general factotum.
 Probably the best-known fictional butlers are Alfred from the Batman comic and films; Hudson of Upstairs, Downstairs television fame; Mr Carson from the Downton Abbey television series; and Crichton from J. M. Barrie's The Admirable Crichton.
 Lesser-knowns include Mr. Belvedere from the novel Belvedere, which was adapted into a feature film with sequels and later a television series; Lurch, from the television series The Addams Family, based on Charles Addams' The New Yorker cartoons; Beach, from the Wodehouse series about Blandings Castle; Niles, the butler at the Sheffield house in American sitcom The Nanny, Geoffrey from The Fresh Prince of Bel Air, Bailey (an English canine butler) from the children's animated television series Arthur and Benson from the two series Soap and Benson.

 Not all fictional butlers portray the "butler stereotype", however.
 Alan Bates, who played the butler Jennings in the film Gosford Park was coached in brooding detail by Arthur Inch, a longtime real-life butler.
 Mr. Stevens, the butler played by Anthony Hopkins in the film Remains of the Day, was also acted with remarkable realism.
 A female butler, Sarah Stevens, is the principal character in Linda Howard's 2002 Dying to Please, a murder/romance novel.
 Howard gives detailed and generally accurate descriptions of butlering in the work.